openservicebrokerapi/servicebroker/spec.md

 invokved by the Platform on behalf of its clients.

-Extension API endpoints MAY be executed on a remote server, however the OpenAPI document MUST include the servers `url` so that the Platform will know how to invoke the endpoint(s).
-If the server `context` parameter of the OpenAPI document is set to `localhost` the Platform MUST assume the extension API endpoints are to be invoked using the Service Broker host and port.
+Extension API endpoints MAY be executed on a remote server, however the OpenAPI document MUST include a Server Object with an accurate `url` parameter and a `description` field labeled, "Service Broker Extensions Server".
+If no Server Object `description` field contains, "Service Broker Extensions Server", the Platform MUST assume the extension API endpoints are to be invoked using the Service Broker host and port.
+See [OpenAPI Server Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#serverObject) for more information.

 | Response Field | Type | Description |
 | --- | --- | --- |